 First of all, don’t panic: most states have a grace period and will let you off with a fine if your permit has only recently expired.
 You will be required to take immediate steps to renew your disabled parking permit, though.
 Different types of permits exist, including long-term (usually valid for five years); permanent (confusingly NOT 100% permanent, but generally valid for 3–5 years); temporary (3–12 months); disabled veterans; and organizational permits, which, as the name implies, is for organizations involved in the transportation of disabled people.

 If your permit is a temporary one, it’s possible that you may not be able to renew it.
 Temporary permits are short-term only permits for people perhaps recovering from surgery or a debilitating injury of some sort.
 In some states, pregnancy qualifies for a temporary permit as well.
-Consult with the medical professional who helped with your initial application and they will be able to confirm your eligibility for renewal.
-Any other type of disabled parking permit should be available for renewal – preferably before it expires, but certainly as soon as you’ve noticed that it has expired.
+Consult with the medical professional who helped with your initial application and they will be able to confirm your eligibility to renew a disabled parking permit.
+Any other type of disabled parking permit should be available for renewal—preferably before it expires, but certainly as soon as you’ve noticed that it has expired.

-Handicap parking permit renewal is quite easy.
+Handicap placard renewal is quite easy.
 Simply get a renewal application form from your local DMV.
 Some states allow you to use your original application; others will require you to fill out a renewal form.
 Renewing your parking permit does not require a visit to a medical professional, but all other information previously supplied is needed again, such as your license details and the make, year, and license plates of your car.
 There might be a renewal fee; again, this varies from state to state.